SOC3078 : Dreamworlds: Society and the utopian imagination

 Outline Of Syllabus

 This module will introduce the concept of utopia and explore a range of theoretical approaches to the topic, focusing in particular on how we can identify and define utopia and its role in human cultures.
 We consider arguments about utopia’s function: is it primarily escapist, critical, transformative?
 How is it implicated in social and political change?
-The module examines the changing historical, social and political contexts of utopianism, focusing in particular on the shift from modern to post or late modern societies.
+The module examines the changing historical, social and political contexts of utopianism, focusing in particular on the shift from modern to post or late modern societies and its problematic links with colonial projects and white Enlightenment imaginaries.

-The module explores these questions while also focusing on empirical examples of texts, communities, ideologies and social movements that embody utopian thinking or aspirations.
-We will look at the relationship between utopia and a range of political ideologies and ideas, including feminism, ecological politics, neo-liberalism and anti-capitalism.
-This module will examine utopian and dystopian literature and film as well as the expression of utopian ideas in other cultural and artistic texts and objects, including music and art.
+The module explores these questions while also focusing on empirical examples of texts, artforms, communities, political visions, urban planning, spatial practices, and social movements that embody utopian thinking or aspirations.
+We will look at the relationship between utopia and different political ideologies and ideas, including feminism, ecological politics, neo-liberalism and anti-capitalism.
+This module will examine utopian and dystopian literature and film, as well as the expression of utopian ideas in other cultural and artistic texts and objects, including music and art.
 The module also explores historical and contemporary attempts to live out utopian ideals in intentional communities and other spatial practices.

 |Guided Independent Study||Assessment preparation and completion||1||100:00||100:00||N/A|